-If you are anticipating a change in your mental well being over the next few months it’s definitely worth speaking to your doctor.
-Having trouble sleeping, feeling unable to relax and regularly having feelings of fear or panic are common symptoms of anxiety that you may feel over the Holiday season.
-Speaking to your doctor will help alleviate some of the worry and they will be able to review the severity of your symptoms and advise you on what treatment is available.
+If you are anticipating a change in your mental well-being over the next few months it’s definitely worth speaking to your doctor.
+Having trouble sleeping, feeling unable to relax, and regularly having feelings of fear or panic are common symptoms of anxiety that you may feel over the Holiday season.
+Speaking to your doctor will help alleviate some of the worries and they will be able to review the severity of your symptoms and advise you on what treatment is available.

 If you have already been diagnosed with anxiety then tell your doctor that you’re particularly concerned about the upcoming holidays and ask for advice.
 If you are taking medication then make sure that you have enough on hand for when the surgeries and chemists close over Christmas.

 There are a few foods that are commonly linked with anxiety and should be consumed with caution if you’re likely to be feeling anxious over the party season.
-December can be a busy month for everyone; catching up with friends, late night shopping and after-work parties can take their toll and often coffee comes to the rescue on more than a few occasions.
+December can be a busy month for everyone; catching up with friends, late-night shopping and after-work parties can take their toll, and often coffee comes to the rescue on more than a few occasions.
 Although coffee itself doesn’t cause anxiety, it does increase your heart rate and cause a jittery feeling which can make anxiety symptoms worse than usual.
 Sugar consumption has a similar effect, so try to avoid eating too many sugary foods if you know it can be a trigger for your mood.
-Interestingly, studies show that eating whole grains can have a positive effects on anxiety sufferers.
-They are rich in magnesium (a deficiency of which may lead to anxiety) and help with the production of serotonin, so try to adding whole grains like oats, quinoa and brown rice to your diet.
+Interestingly, studies show that eating whole grains can have a positive effect on anxiety sufferers.
+They are rich in magnesium (a deficiency of which may lead to anxiety) and help with the production of serotonin, so try to add whole grains like oats, quinoa, and brown rice to your diet.
 You can find another great article with the top 10 anti-anxiety foods for reducing stress here.